standardnotes/filesafe-relay/README.md

 # Filesafe Relay

 This is the server component that is part of the larger FileSafe system.
-It deals with relaying files to the proper 3rd party storage provider, such as Dropbox, Google Drive, WebDAV, or AWS S3.
+It deals with relaying files to the proper 3rd party storage provider, such as Dropbox, Google Drive, WebDAV, or S3 Compatible Storage.

 ## Setting up